Writing | Solo Performance | Theatre | Storytelling | Collaboration

 Gina Cornejo presents: “Dirty Laundry”

+Cornejo is the first artist to recieve the Story/Arts Residency, selected by Erin Hallagan Clare, that will now be a staple of the curriculum and growth of Story Parlor, located in Asheville, North Carolina, inviting in creatives of all artistic and collaborative mediums.
 Story/Arts residency program champions BIPOC, LGTBQIA+, and individuals from other historically marginalized groups by providing a platform for their work, an artist stipend, coaching opportunities, community support, and more.

 DIRTY LAUNDRY is an intimate, autobiographical, and immersive performance written by Gina Cornejo and in collaboration with Stewart/Owen Dance.
 The creation of fresh iterations of DIRTY LAUNDRY continue to be imagined and will be revealed exclusively at Story Parlor.
 Guests will be immersed within projected multimedia of DIRTY LAUNDRY the film and live cringeworthy-yet-charming spoken word from Gina, as she unapologetically discloses the irreverent unraveling of her marriage and divorce.
 This genre-bending performance aims to unearth gritty topics that are often left buried, and is both an invitation to open dialogue and an offering of solidarity.